-The gap between Delaware’s jobless rate and national rate continues to grow this year, according to Delaware Department of Labor Data.
+The gap between Delaware’s jobless rate and the national rate continued to grow this year, according to Delaware Department of Labor Data.

 Delaware’s unemployment rate climbed to 5.4% in January, up from 5.3% in December.
 The national rate in January was 4.3% percent.